Push in the back: "Hands in the Back" (2007)

 There were repeated calls for the rule to be repealed, even midseason, and there has been much criticism of the AFL for introducing the rule into the regular season without trialling it first in the NAB Cup.
 The AFL has stated that the rule would remain beyond 2007, and fans' angst decreased as the season progressed, and as players became used to working within the interpretation.

+Removal of "Hands in the Back" rule (2019)

 Through the Laws of the Game committee, the rule was scrapped for the 2019 season.
 The decision to remove the rule has since been criticised as more and more obvious pushes were not being penalised.
-This was highlighted in a match against Brisbane in Round 4 of the 2022 AFL season when defender Harris Andrews, while standing his ground, was blatantly pushed by Tom Hawkins resulting in a mark and goal.
-The decision drew substantial criticism and Hawkins himself admitted that he should have been penalised.
 Gerard Healy labelled the removal of the rule "a blight on the game".

 Signal

 The umpire signals a push in the back by holding both hands open, palms facing outwards, in front of his chest, then making a pushing motion outwards with them.
 However, his action often reflects the push which is being penalised so a push in a marking contest will see the umpire push his hands outwards, while driving a player into the ground will see the arms pushed further downwards.